sedol1339/files/papers.md

     - We demonstrate strong performance of pre-trained LMs on this task, comparing to LMs fine-tuned on ID data.
 We conclude that fine-tuning on ID data (as was proposed earlier) is not needed for distance-based OOD detection, since our zero-shot OOD detection performs better.
 We show that the performance of distance-based OOD detection declines over the course of fine-tuning across all objectives we tried, despite the increase in ID classification accuracy.
     - Early stopping can be a promising solution to achieve tradeoff between OOD detection and ID classification performance.
     - To better understand the strong performance, we further show that pre-trained models display strongly separated domain clusters, which leads to the efficacy of distance-based OOD detection.

+Pecher, B., Cegin, J., Belanec, R., Simko, J., Srba, I., & Bielikova, M. (2024).
+Fighting Randomness with Randomness: Mitigating Optimisation Instability of Fine-Tuning using Delayed Ensemble and Noisy Interpolation. arXiv, 2406.12471.
+Retrieved from https://arxiv.org/abs/2406.12471v1

+    - Fine-tuning is sensitive to random initialisation, data shuffling, randomness induced by dropout.
+This leads to large performance variation (fig. 1, "without mitigation").
+To deal with the fine-tuning instability, researchers propose adding noise to the model parameters or ensebling.
+Ensembling significantly reduce the deviation in results, but also significantly increase the computation costs.
+Adding noise also perform well, improving generalisability and overall performance, but not necessarily reducing the instability.
+    - We propose Delayed Ensemble with Noisy Interpolation (DENI) - a novel strategy for mitigating the randomness sensitivity of finetuning, that comprises two main components: 1) Delayed Ensemble; and 2) Noisy Interpolation.
+    - In Delayed Ensemble, we initialise and train a single model and create an ensemble from it by injecting Gaussian noise (eq.
+1, fig. 2 E->F).
+After this, the obtained models are trained for the remainder of the steps, and the prediction is obtained using hard voting.
+    - In Noisy Interpolation, we create and interpolates the ensemble multiple times during training (fig. 2, B and C4).
+We do it in the same way as in Delayed Ensemble, but in later stages of the training, the introduced noise is smaller.
+These noisy models are then trained (fig. 2, C1->C2) and are aggregated together (fig. 2, C3, D) using uniform interpolation (averaging?).
+The aggregated model is then trained (fig. 2, C3->D), and the process is repeated (C4 etc.).
+In comparison to simple ensembling, the method requires only a fraction of computational resources.
+    - DENI provides benefits across 3 representative PEFT methods (fig. 1, "With DENI Mitigation").

 ## Transformers and RNN